Skip to Main Content

 Introduction

 This page presents resources of special interest to judgment debtors.
-Please see the Home page of this guide for helpful books at the Franklin County Law Library and the Laws page for Ohio and Federal statutes.
+Please see the Home page of the Ohio Judgment Collection guide for helpful books at the Franklin County Law Library and the Laws page for Ohio and Federal statutes.

 Debtors need to Request a Hearing on the garnishment because Oh.
 Rev. Code Sec.
 2329.66 provides many exemptions, both partial and total, from garnishment.
 Know your rights and bring your proof to the hearing.